 Although your doctor has the most authoritative say, the most appropriate lay advice for anyone in Africa with a recent cough complaint would be as follows:

-2. If however you have recently travelled from areas affected by the coronavirus, or you suspect or believe you may have been in recent contact with someone who travelled to a coronavirus infected area, you should:
+2. If however you have recently travelled to areas affected by the coronavirus, or you suspect or believe you may have been in recent contact with someone who is suspected to have the infection, you should:

 More up-to-date and accurate information about various aspects of the coronavirus can be found here.